Gum Pain Between Teeth: Potential Causes & Instant Relieve

 If you notice your gums are starting to recede, here’s what you can do:

-- Deep dental cleaning: If gum disease is behind your receding gums, your dentist may recommend a deep cleaning to remove plaque and tartar from above and below the gum line.
+• Deep dental cleaning: If gum disease is behind your receding gums, you may need a professional deep dental cleaning to remove plaque and tartar from above and below the gum line.

-- Gum grafting: For more severe cases, a gum grafting procedure can cover exposed roots, reduce sensitivity, and protect your teeth.
+• Gum grafting: For more severe cases, a gum grafting procedure may be needed to cover exposed roots, reduce tooth sensitivity, and protect the gums from further damage.

 4. Gum Infection